ThreatConnect-Inc/threatconnect-developer-docs/docs/rest_api/v3/indicator_enrichment/indicator_enrichment.rst

 Enrich Multiple Indicators
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-Send a request in the following format to enrich multiple Indicators with data retrieved from the specified enrichment service(s).
-Note that the specified enrichment service(s) must be available for each type of Indicator included in the request body.
+Send a request in the following format to enrich multiple Indicators with data retrieved from the specified enrichment services.
+The specified enrichment services must support each type of Indicator defined in the request body.

 .. code::